-This morning, transfer to the station and take a 30-minute bullet train to Odawara.
-On arrival, transfer to tranquil Lake Ashi.
-Take a cruise across the lake before taking the Komagatake cable car for spectacular views of Mount Fuji and the lake below.
-Next, continue by road through the foothills of the iconic Mount Fuji to the mountain's base.
+Journey 2 hours through the foothills of the iconic Mount Fuji to the mountain's base.
 The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.
-Head up Fuji's 5th Station for spectacular mountain vistas, please note it is only possible to reach the 5th station if weather permits.
-If the 5th Station is closed, the Fuji San World Heritage Centre (formerly Fuji Visitor Centre) will be visited instead.
-Drive to Suwa to check in to your hotel for an overnight stay, and enjoy the onsen facilities.
+Head up Fuji's 5th Station for spectacular mountain views.
+Please note it is only possible to reach closed, the Fujisan World Heritage Centre (formerly Fuji Visitor Centre) will be visited instead.